conbojs/conbo/README.md

 Interfaces
 ----------

-In ConboJS, an interface is a code snippet, in the form of a JavaScript Object, that you can implement and and test against.
+In ConboJS, an interface is a code snippet, in the form of a JavaScript Object, that you can implement and test against.
 They come in 2 forms, strict and partial.

 A strict interface is intened for use in a similar way to languages such as Java or ActionScript, enabling you to specify the class of each property (or use `undefined` for any) and then perform a strict comparison against an object or class instance: